niceappspl/silker-ai-sdk/README.md

 // Initialize with your API key from environment variable await SilkerAI.init({
   apiKey: process.env.SILKER_API_KEY!,
-  debug: true // Optional: Enable debug logging
+  // debug: true // Uncomment to enable verbose logging (default: silent) });
-});

 // That's it!
 Your app is now protected